Climate-saving, gender-transformative, democratic public services are possible

 This event built on a similar very successful discussion in 2020 with eight current and former UN mandate holders on privatisation and public services.
 To find about more, click here.

-In 2022, the Our Future is Public Conference will gather social movements and civil society organisations from all over the world in Santiago, Chile for a 4-day Conference aiming at developing strategies and narratives to strengthen public services for the realisation of economic, social and cultural rights and tackle the effects of climate change.
-The first two days will be devoted to sectoral meetings on health, education, agriculture, economic justice and social protection, energy, food systems, housing, transportation, waste and water; while the final two days will bring together all movements and organisations participating in the conference for a collective discussion on cross-cutting themes including the climate emergency, gender equality, economic and tax justice, and democratic public ownership.
-Pre-registration for this event is open!
-Click here to pre-register.
+The Our Future is Public Conference was an opportunity to collectively develop strategies and narratives to strengthen public services for the realisation of economic, social and cultural rights and tackle the effects of climate change.
+The first two days were devoted to sectoral meetings on health, education, agriculture, economic justice and social protection, energy, food systems, housing, transportation, waste and water; and the final two days brought together all movements and organisations participating in the conference for a collective discussion on cross-cutting themes including the climate emergency, gender justice, economic and tax justice, and democratic public ownership.
+The main outcome of the meeting is the Santiago Declaration for Public Services which affirms the collective commitment to join forces across sectors, regions and movements to work together towards a truly just, sustainable, public future.
+Click here for more information on the global movement for public services.

 - The manifesto has been signed by the following organisations: